ryanznie/Shopify-Data-Challenge/README.md

 # Shopify-Data-Challenge
-A data science challenge from Shopify
+A data science challenge from Shopify, Python + SQL